Château du Moulin-à-Vent, Moulin-à-Vent `La Rochelle`

 Vineyards

-The La Rochelle vineyard is 4.2 hectares and is situated at the top of a hillside.
-The soils are more shallow than those of the Champ de Cours vineyard with a mixture of granite, sand, clay and elements of manganese and iron oxides.
-The vineyard is situated at 280 metres above sea level and benefits from cooling winds.
-The vines are 80 years old, and coupled with south facing exposure, this means that the resulting berries are small with beautiful concentration and finesse.
+The La Rochelle vineyard is 4.2 hectares and is situated at the top of a hillside at 280 metres above sea level.
+The soils are more shallow than those of the Champ de Cour vineyard with a mixture of granite, sand, clay and elements of manganese and iron oxides.
+The vines are 85 years old, this vine age coupled with south facing exposure and constant cooling winds around harvest time, means that the resulting berries are small with beautiful concentration and finesse.
+Yields are exceptionally low - around 13 hectolitres per hectare.
+The vineyards are farmed following both organic and biodynamic practices and will be officially certified organic from the 2024 vintage.

 Vintage